-Pursuant to the Company's bylaws and Mexican law, the Board of Directors is composed of 15 regular members and 4 alternate directors, since the date of the merger.
+Pursuant to the Company's bylaws and Mexican law, the Board of Directors is composed of 14 regular members and 4 alternate directors, since the date of the merger.
 Six board members and one alternate director are independent pursuant to Mexican Securities Market Law.
 The Audit and Corporate Practices Committee is currently comprised of three regular independent members and one alternate independent director.
-Pursuant to the Company's bylaws and Mexican law, the members of the Board of Directors remain in office for thirty days after their resignation or conclusion of the term to which they were appointed unless replaced.